Science Exchange, Inc., Purchase Order Terms and Conditions

 30.6 Disaster Recovery and Business Continuity Plan.

-During the Term of this Agreement, Requester will maintain and adequately support a disaster recovery and business continuity program ("Disaster Recovery and Business Continuity Program") that ensures the continuous operation and, in the event of an interruption, the recovery of all material business functions needed to meet Service Provider’s obligations under this Agreement.
-The Disaster Recovery and Business Continuity Program will include at a minimum a detailed disaster recovery plan, which describes the management methodology, management team, emergency contact persons, and specific plans for potential risks that may disrupt Service Provider’s operations.
+During the Term, Service Provider will maintain and adequately support a disaster recovery and business continuity program ("Disaster Recovery and Business Continuity Program") that ensures the continuous operation and, in the event of an interruption, the recovery of all material business functions needed to meet Service Provider’s obligations under this Agreement.
+The Disaster Recovery and Business Continuity Program will include, at a minimum, a detailed disaster recovery plan, which describes the management methodology, management team, emergency contact persons, and specific plans for potential risks that may disrupt Service Provider’s operations.
 The plan shall meet and be consistent with generally accepted industry standards.
 Upon written request, Service Provider will provide a copy and overview of the plan to Science Exchange.

 32. Force Majeure.